Les derniers seront les premiers

-"Les derniers seront les premiers" (meaning "the last will be first") is a song by Canadian singer Celine Dion from her thirteenth studio album, D'eux (1995).
-It was written by Jean-Jacques Goldman and produced by Goldman and Erick Benzi.
-The live version of the song from Live à Paris was released as a promotional single in October 1996.
-It entered the airplay charts in Francophone countries, reaching numbers three in Quebec, 19 in France and 47 in Belgium Wallonia.
+"Les derniers seront les premiers" (lit.
+'The last will be first') is a song by Canadian singer Celine Dion from her thirteenth studio album, D'eux (1995).
+Written by Jean-Jacques Goldman and produced by Goldman and Erick Benzi, the track was later issued as a live promotional single in November 1996 from Dion's concert album Live à Paris.
+The live version entered airplay charts in several Francophone markets, reaching number three in Quebec, number 19 in France, and number 47 in Belgium's Wallonia region.

 Background and release

-Dion recorded D'eux in November and December 1994 in the Méga Studio in Paris, France.
-Most songs were written by Jean-Jacques Goldman, while the production was handled by Goldman and Erick Benzi.
-The live version of "Les derniers seront les premiers" from Live à Paris was released as a promotional single in October 1996.
-In 2005, the song was included on Dion's greatest hits album, On ne change pas.
+Dion recorded D'eux in November and December 1994 at the Méga Studio in Paris, France.
+Most of the album was written by Jean-Jacques Goldman, with production handled by Goldman and Erick Benzi.

+A live version of "Les derniers seront les premiers", recorded during Dion's concerts at the Zénith Paris in October and November 1995 for Live à Paris, was released as a promotional single in November 1996.
+The song was later included on Dion's 2005 greatest hits compilation On ne change pas.